Spaetzle Recipe the easy Vegan Way

 Have you tried spaetzle before?
 No?
 Then prepare yourself for an amazing treat.
 This easy homemade spaetzle recipe is the only one you’ll ever need and is a great alternative to rice, noodles, or potatoes.
 It can be made in advance, which makes preparing a meal for the whole family less stressful.

 Spaetzle is the German version of Mac & Cheese!
 It was originally made with home-made German egg noodles and Emmental cheese.
-This plant-based version doesn’t need an egg, and you can use vegan emmetal cheese made with cashew milk!
+This plant-based version doesn’t need an egg (instead I use my secret ingredient kala namak salt) and you can use vegan emmetal cheese made with cashew milk!
 Head to this page if you are curious to learn how to make vegan cheese from scratch!
 You’ll be surprised at how easy it is to make vegan cheese while maintaining its authenticity.
 This Bavarian dish is special enough for an Oktoberfest party but so easy that you can make it every day.

 Vegan Spaetzle Recipe